Dark Matter Induced Power in Quantum Devices

 We identified these new DM sensitivities with three different devices.
 Single quasiparticle devices provide new constraints already, with promise to provide improved results in future, if lower background noise is achieved.
 The best limit arises from quasiparticle density measurements, in devices aiming for low quasiparticle backgrounds.
-The quasiparticle density measurement we used from Ref.~\cite{Mannila_2021} may also bring new constraints in the future; they noted the device could potentially be adapted to operate as an energy-resolving single-photon detector in the THz range, similar to the low-noise bolometer we discussed.

-We also set new constraints using volume-scaled TES bias power measurements, in which the TES is coupled to a large aluminum absorber, as per SuperCDMS detectors.
-It is likely there is a more stringent constraint on specifically the volumetric power load of cryogenic materials that could rule out further parameter space.
-For example, a similar constraint could be placed by comparing the heat load on the CUORE cryostat with and without the 2 ton payload, where a $2\muW$ difference in power load was observed between the loaded and unloaded states~\cite{Alduino_2019}, however the systematics on that measurement are not currently sufficiently bounded to be included in our analysis.
-In future, a larger volume absorber, measured with better systematic controls, would be able to provide stronger constraints on thermal DM.
+The quasiparticle density measurement we used from Ref.~\cite{2013NatCo...4.1913R} may also bring new sensitivities in the future.
+For example, recently Ref.\,\cite{Mannila_2021} measured an even lower quasiparticle density in superconducting Al. However, we do not use their value because our model of quasiparticle tunneling is not applicable to their experimental setup.
+This is detailed further in the supplementary material.
+We also set new constraints using volume-scaled TES bias power measurements, in which the TES is coupled to a large silicon absorber, as per the SuperCDMS detectors.
+In future, a larger volume absorber, measured with better systematic controls, would be able to provide stronger sensitivities to thermal DM.

-Intriguingly, we noted that the known quasiparticle ``background" already detected in quantum devices could potentially be a positive DM signal.
-However, given the incomplete treatment of systematics in these measurements, this excess does not at this stage warrant serious attention as a robust DM signal detection, although improved studies of systematics in future will be valuable.
+Interestingly, it is not known what currently produces the quasiparticles measured in these devices~\cite{Vepsalainen:2020trd, Cardani:2020vvp, Wilen:2020lgg, https://doi.org/10.48550/arxiv.2012.06137,Mannila_2021}.
+We thus conclude that, for plausible DM parameters, this signal could correspond to a DM signal if seen to remain fixed in time, but caution that this requires proper studies of systematics which at this point are lacking, including an accurate model for relating power injection to quasiparticle generation as we discussed above.

 Going forward, our work serves as strong motivation to better understand the systematic uncertainties corresponding to some of these measurements, and motivates further exploration with quantum devices to probe the highly abundant, low velocity, thermalized DM population.
-Moreover, the encouraging results obtained here will inspire future study to optimize the absorber material for low velocity DM detection.
-Furthermore, the constraints we already obtained on incoming halo DM are stronger than any existing direct detection experiment, with promise for future improvement. \\
+Moreover, the encouraging results obtained here will inspire future study to optimize the absorber material for low velocity DM detection. \\